 How Social Media Can Affect Your Public Career

 In this digital, data-driven age, we’ve seen technology radically change the landscape of work.
-In particular, social media has had a big impact on the way people work and the results achieved throughout careers.
+Social media has had a big impact on the way people work and the results achieved throughout careers.

 Social networking and information sharing sites such as Twitter, Facebook, LinkedIn, Pinterest, and Instagram have changed the way businesses can find and interact with their current or potential customers.
 Companies can also source, interview and recruit talent in a new way, while job hunters can utilise the sites to build their personal brand.